GES-compchem/GES-comp-echem/docs/systems.md

 ---

-### `System` objects
+## `System` objects

-A system object is initialized by providing a molecular geometry via a .xyz file:
+A `System` object is initialized by providing a molecular geometry via a .xyz file:

 ```python
 from compechem.objects import System